robertpeteuil/auto-host-config/README.md

 - A second computer to use as the "control computer"
   - If you want to configure it directly, switch to the "local" branch of this repo.
   - Ansible and the repo files are installed on the "control computer"
+    - Ansible version 2.4.0.0 or later is required.

 ### Setup